genomicsengland/patient-level-contract-monitoring/README.md

 - GMS Sample Tracker.csv should be saved as : _Tracker.csv_

 ### Generate
-- Execute `generate_file.py` to create the required prep files
+- Execute `python generate_file.py` to create the required prep files

 ### Trifacta
 - Upload the following files to trifacta